The Futuristic Architecture of our Workstation Kitchen Sink

 NexGen - Invest wisely.
 The sink is the most used appliance in the home.

-So, what is the "Signature Series" workstation sink?
-It is the first sink where you can do all of your food preparation on the sink and keep your counters clean!
+So, what is the "NexGen" workstation sink?
+It is the most advanced sink design allowing all of your food preparation to be accomplished on the sink while keeping your counters clean!
 No more cutting chicken on a cutting board next to the sink and having chicken "juice" running all over the counter top and possibly the floor.
 Everything is done within the confines of the sink!
 You will never use your counter tops for food preparation again.
 In fact, you will likely merely dust them from now on.
 Are you smiling yet?
 In fact, I have received more than one phone call from past customers saying "My husband actually does the dishes now!"
 How is that for foreplay?
 I know you are smiling now!